sbilello/comment-assistant/PRIVACY.md

-# Privacy Policy for Intelligent Comment Assistant
+# Privacy Policy for Comment Assistant

 Last Updated: October 23, 2025

-This Privacy Policy describes how the "Intelligent Comment Assistant" Google Slides Add-on ("the Add-on") handles your information.
+This Privacy Policy describes how the "Comment Assistant" Google Slides™ Add-on ("the Add-on") handles your information.

 This Add-on is designed to run entirely within your Google account.